All About Mobile Medical

 The Lithotripsy bus has been on the road since 1995 and has treated over 12,000 patients.
-It works on a five week roster spending three weeks in the North Island and two in the south.
+It works on a four week roster spending two weeks in the North Island and two in the south.
 The driving is shared by three ‘steerologists’ and the operation of the equipment is carried out by four specialised Medical Radiation Technologists (MRTs) that work one week out of four.
 The urologists and Anaesthetists and other nursing and tech staff are local to your area and are trained to work on the bus when it visits.

 Where we Go

 The MMT lithotripsy service travels as far north as Whangarei and as far south as Dunedin, with many stops in between.
 It fits snugly onto the ferry for transport between the Islands.
 The lithotripsy service visits main centres.

 The lithotripsy bus provides a mobile operating theatre environment with a dedicated lithotripsy machine for the treatment of kidney stones (and sometimes biliary stones or other calcifications).
 While very effective, the lithotripsy machines are expensive and most regions in New Zealand do not have a sufficient case load to justify the purchase of their own equipment.
 The solution to this was to mobilise a purpose built unit allowing equal access to suitable patients throughout New Zealand.

 Sharing the facility ensures that the service can be delivered in a cost effective manner.
 The mobile service also allows patients to be treated by their own urologists, in their own town.